bytebase/bytebase.com-old/content/blog/dev-sre-ops-devops-difference.md

 ## DevOps

 DevOps is a system.
-As just mentioned, there is no intersection between Dev and Ops work, while DevOps is to combine these 2 work types together.
+As just mentioned, there is no intersection between Dev and Ops work, while DevOps is to combine these two work types together.
 More precisely, DevOps is to let Dev take on the Ops work.
 Under DevOps, there is no traditional Ops role, and the Ops responsibility may be shared by Dev and SRE, or the work may be carried out by Dev alone.
 This further eliminates the SRE role.

 ## Why People Get Confused